jasprafka/practice_projects/README.md

 - [ ] Data serializer
 - [ ] csv parser
 - [ ] string implementation w/ bounds checking and utility fn's
+- [ ] Advent of Code mini-projects (there are many of these!
+Good for learning new languages).